dhawalnegi1/SafeScan/README.md

 # SafeScan

-SafeScan is an innovative platform that empowers users to make informed decisions about beauty products, medications, and packaged foods.
-By simply uploading a photo of any product label, our advanced AI technology analyzes the ingredients for toxic substances, harmful allergens, and potential side effects, delivering a detailed safety rating and risk report.
+SafeScan is a platform that empowers users to make informed decisions about beauty products, medications, and packaged foods.
+By simply uploading a photo of any product label, our AI technology analyzes the ingredients for toxic substances, harmful allergens, and potential side effects, delivering a detailed safety rating and risk report.

 ## Links